InvasiveH8ter/NASDM/README.md

 ## Run the first 2 cells using the play button at the top

-## GEE authentication will open a new window asking you to generate a token.
+## GEE authentication will open a new window asking you to generate a token which is like a temporary password which you will plug into the Jupyter Notebook to allow it to access your GEE repository.

 ## You must Choose/Create a Cloud Project for your notebook.

 # Do not check the read-only options!!!
-We want to be able to write assets
+We want to be able to write data and files to your GEE repository

 ## Generate the token and then paste the info at the bottom of the final screen into the field that is now available back in your Jupyter notebook.